Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.12.2 - 1.14
 Currently Active

-- [Composition](https://github.com/garentyler/composition) - Composition is a server created in rust thats aiming to get a working server then optimize speed.
+- [Composition](https://github.com/garentyler/composition) - Composition is a server created in rust that's aiming to get a working server then optimize speed.
 Version: 1.8.9
 Currently Inactive